hashicorp/consul/website/source/docs/guides/bootstrapping.html.markdown

     ....
     [INFO] raft: Added peer 127.0.0.3:8300, starting replication

+Another good check is to run the `consul info` command.
+When run on `Node A`, you can verify `raft.num_peers` is now 2, and you can view the latest log index under `raft.last_log_index`.
+When running `consul info` on `Node B` and `Node C` you should see `raft.last_log_index` converge to the same value as the leader begins replication.
+That value represents the last log entry that has been stored on disk.

 This indicates that `Node B` and `Node C` have been added as peers.
 At this point, all three nodes see each other as peers, `Node A` is the leader, and replication should be working.